DevOps: Engineering the Software Lifecycle

 Companies that include DevOps in the life cycles of their applications can expect a myriad of benefits.
 It's worth noting that (despite the hype), DevOps has been around for quite some time.
 There is now some fifteen years of data to help describe its benefits.
 Some of those benefits include: Sixty-three percent of organizations polled using DevOps have seen increased software releases.
 In 2013, DevOps teams were able to spend thirty-three percent more time on infrastructure improvements, having saved time in other areas.
 Teams using DevOps even work fewer hours outside of normal work hours.

 Other major benefits of DevOps come in the ability to deliver applications, patches, and releases at a faster rate.
 Many companies that adopt practices such as continuous integration and delivery (CICD), have often been able to move from monthly or bi-monthly releases to daily product releases, and push fixes to customers in the span of a few hours.
-Puppet Labs (a maker of a popular automation tool), reported in 2016 "State of the DevOps Report" that:
+Additionally, they are more efficient and effective:

 High performing organizations spend twenty-two percent less time on unplanned work and rework.
 They are able to spend twenty-nine percent more time on new work, such as new features and code.